-Once considered to be a childhood disorder,6 ADHD is now acknowledged to persist into adulthood in ~50–66% of individuals.7-9
+Once considered to be a childhood disorder,7 ADHD is now acknowledged to persist into adulthood in ~50–65% of patients.4-6

-Reported ADHD prevalence rates can vary due to population characteristics, methodological, environmental and cultural differences, and variability in identification and diagnostic guideline tools employed in studies.2,5,10
+The reported prevalence rates of ADHD vary due to population characteristics, methodological, environmental and cultural differences, and variability in identification and diagnostic guideline tools employed in studies.10

 - Schlack R, Hölling H, Kurth BM, et al. The prevalence of attention-deficit/hyperactivity disorder (ADHD) among children and adolescents in Germany.
 Initial results from the German Health Interview and Examination Survey for Children and Adolescents (KiGGS).
 Bundesgesundheitsblatt Gesundheitsforschung Gesundheitsschutz 2007; 50: 827-835.